 After the body content grabs the attention of the user, the footer can provide them with the option to view the original content on your website.
 A link here will look natural to users (it’s providing more content), provide the keyword rich inbound link and ensure search engines assign the authority, ownership and priority to the original page.

-Outside of the layout, the size of the widget should also be optimised.
+Outside of the layout, the size of the widget should also be optimized.
 Ensure the size is kept small and does not slow down the hosting page.
-If the webmaster is trained in SEO they’ll realise a large widget slowing down the page speed is affecting search engines rankings.
+If the webmaster is trained in SEO they’ll realize a large widget slowing down the page speed is affecting search engines rankings.